-Strip Jumong of his bow and arrow and we’re left with Song Il Gook headlining another historical Korean drama as the astronomer Jang Yeong Sil 장영실.
+Strip Jumong of his bow and arrow and we’ve got Song Il Gook headlining another historical Korean drama as the astronomer Jang Yeong Sil 장영실.
 Though I have to admit that plot-wise, the story about an accomplished scientist doesn’t even come close to Jumong in terms of appeal.

 Episode 1 opens with a frail and aged Jang Yeong Sil (Song Il Gook) trudging across the field in anticipation of a solar eclipse.
 Given that the drama begins with a preview of the end, I’m just glad that the protagonist survived long enough to reach such a ripe age; as is NOT the case in so many dramas.